winnieeechen/word_flashcards/README.md

 # word_flashcars
-A small program for memorizing words
+A small program for memorizing words.